GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ## Update the Fluent Bit DaemonSet to use the new configuration

-In this section, you change `kubernetes/fluentbit-daemonset-deploy.yaml` to mount the `fluent-bit-config-filtered` ConfigMap instead of the `fluent-bit-config` ConfigMap.
+In this section, you change `kubernetes/fluentbit-daemonset-deploy.yaml` to mount the `fluentbit-user-config-filtered` ConfigMap instead of the `fluentbit-user-config` ConfigMap.

 1. Open the`kubernetes/fluentbit-daemonset-deploy.yaml` file in an editor.

-1. Change the name of the ConfigMap from `fluent-bit-config` to `fluent-bit-config-filtered` by editing the `configMap.name` field:
+1. Change the name of the ConfigMap from `fluentbit-user-config` to `fluentbit-user-config-filtered` by editing the `configMap.name` field:

-        - name: fluentbit-user-config
+        - name: fluentbit-user-config-filtered
         configMap:
             name: fluentbit-user-config-filtered